nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Q**: Which parts of the app are case-sensitive?<br>
 **A**: In a command, the prefixes are case-sensitive and need to be in lower case.
 The command word is not.
-In the details provided for a command, only the names or clients and projects are case-sensitive.
+In the details provided for a command, only the names of clients and projects are case-sensitive.

 **Q**: How do I edit the data stored in the JSON file directly?<br>
 **A**: You can open up the JSON file found in `./data/` in any text or code editor and follow the existing pattern to input your own data.
 If the file does not contain any data, you can delete the file to get back the default samples.